As we approach the 2016/2017 season, Foxhunting Life reports on recent huntsmen moves around the hunting countries.

 Ivan Dowling has retired from hunting Mr. Stewart’s Cheshire Foxhounds (PA).
 After ten seasons (and before that as first whipper-in), this comes as a major change at Cheshire because the Irish-born Dowling was a key figure in implementing a bold, highly unusual, and successful hound breeding program there.
 With Dowling’s departure, Cheshire loses a professional whipper-in as well—Stephanie Boyer—who will wed Dowling in September.

 Barry Magner is the new Cheshire huntsman.
 Irish-born Magner’s professional career includes whipping-in at the United Foxhounds (IRE) and a stint whipping-in in England.
 In the U.S., Magner whipped-in to the Howard County-Iron Bridge Hounds (MD) for a season and became huntsman there in 2007 upon Allen Forney's retirement.
 He came to Virginia as huntsman for the Middelburg Hunt where he remained for five years until leaving two years ago for Australia.
-Back in the U.S., Magner joined the Cheshire as professional whipper-in last season and was named huntsman upon Dowling’s retirement.To read more, log in (above) or click to subscribe.
+Back in the U.S., Magner joined the Cheshire as professional whipper-in last season and was named huntsman upon Dowling’s retirement.To read more, a subscription is required.
+Log in or click here to subscribe.